"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 "The Third Day" vs. "Three Days and Three Nights"

 This fits with Jesus dying on Friday and rising on "the third day" or Sunday.
 Friday, Saturday, and Sunday are the first, second, and third days respectively, according to the way they reckoned days in that culture.
 If he died on Wednesday, according to this reckoning the third day would be Friday, which would contradict the theory that he rose on Saturday.
-In addition, the Scriptures are clear that on the first day of the week (Sunday), the apostles said that it was, "the third day since these things were done" (Luke 24:21).
+(Similarly, a Thursday crucifixion would not work either, as the third day would then be Saturday.)
+But the Scriptures are clear that on the first day of the week (Sunday), the apostles said that it was, "the third day since these things were done" (Luke 24:21).
 This identifies the day of his death as Friday, according to Biblical usage.

-The phrase "after three days" (used twice regarding Christ's resurrection, in Matthew 27:63 and Mark 8:31) has the same meaning.
-The preposition "after" in these verses is meta in Greek, which is most often translated "with."
-If it meant after three entire days had completely passed, as our Western mind would understand it, then it would actually refer to something that happened on the fourth day.
+The phrase "after three days" (used twice regarding Christ's resurrection, in Matthew 27:63 and Mark 8:31) has a similar meaning.
+The preposition "after" in these verses is meta in Greek, which is translated with, among, or after.
+Depending on its context it could mean after the days have passed as in “after two days is the Passover” (Matthew 26:2; Mark 14:1), or it could mean what would happen “with” the days mentioned, as in “after three days I will rise” (Matthew 27:63).
+If in this context it meant after three entire days had completely passed, then it would actually refer to something that happened on the fourth day.
 This can't be the case, since Matthew 27:64 says that the chief priests requested a seal on the tomb "until the third day."

 As for the phrase "three days and three nights," we have had a problem reconciling this with the rest of the clear Biblical records, because in our Western thinking "three days and three nights" means a literal period of 72 hours.
 But it was not so in Hebrew thinking of Biblical times.
 There is abundant evidence that the expression, "three days and three nights" was simply an idiomatic phrase to refer to a period of three days which included partial days at the beginning and end.
 When a Hebrew in Biblical times referred to "three days and three nights," he was using a type of Jewish "shorthand."
 The literal meaning would be too long and awkward to say—"a part of a day, a night, a whole day, another night, and part of a third day."
 Thus the idiomatic shorthand phrase was used.